smcneece/HAMMER/README.md

 🗣️ Alexa Notify Entity
 Make sure Alexa Media Player is installed and set up.
-Go to Settings → Automations & Scenes → Create Automation Create a new automation, Scroll to "Then Do", choose Add ACtion, and search for: notify.alexa_media_
-Look for your Alexa device.
+Go to Settings → Automations & Scenes → Create Automation Create a new automation, Scroll to "Then Do", choose Add Action, and search for: notify.alexa_media_, Look for your Alexa device and click on it.
+Once you do that click the 3 dots and pick edit in yaml, you'll see your device in the action:.

+notify.alexa_media_living_room_echo
+notify.alexa_media_3d_printer_notification_group

+    Use the group name if you want multiple Echos to yell at you at once.

+    🧠 You can also create Alexa announcement groups in the Alexa app for easier control.

 notify.alexa_media_living_room_echo
 notify.alexa_media_3d_printer_notification_group